 A portion of the purchase price in a private equity transaction is typically deposited in escrow to backstop the seller's indemnity obligations.
-While traditionally a buyer would have direct recourse to the seller for at least a portion of the indemnity obligations in excess of the indemnity escrow, it has become increasingly common for the indemnity escrow to serve as the exclusive source of a buyer's recovery, with limited exceptions for breach of fundamental representations and warranties, taxes, breach of covenants and perhaps an indemnity unique to the transaction.
-Escrow holding periods typically match the general survival period for a seller's liability for non-fundamental representations and warranties (12-24 months).
+While traditionally a buyer would have direct recourse to the seller for at least a portion of the indemnity obligations in excess of the indemnity escrow, it has become increasingly common for the indemnity escrow to serve as the exclusive source of a buyer's recovery, with limited exceptions for breaches of fundamental representations and warranties, taxes, breaches of covenants and perhaps an indemnity unique to the transaction.
+Escrow holding periods usually match the general survival period for a seller's liability for non-fundamental representations and warranties.

-The use of R&W insurance in private M&A transactions involving private equity funds has increased dramatically in recent years.
-That increase has enhanced the viability of transactions that significantly limit seller liability for representations and warranties.
-Indemnity escrows that customarily ranged between 5% to 10% of purchase price before the advent of R&W insurance typically drop to between 0.5% to 1% in R&W insurance transactions, and occasionally buyers agree to eliminate the indemnity escrow in aggressively seller-favourable transactions with R&W insurance.
+The use of R&W insurance in private M&A transactions involving private equity funds has increased dramatically in recent years, enhancing the viability of transactions that significantly limit seller liability for representations and warranties.
+Indemnity escrows that previously ranged between 5% to 10% of purchase price typically drop to between 0.5% to 1% in R&W insurance transactions, and occasionally buyers agree to eliminate the indemnity escrow in aggressively seller-favourable transactions with R&W insurance.

 Seller liability in R&W insurance transactions varies widely as available insurance products allow buyers to customise risk allocation to deal-specific demands and the competitive contours of the auction process.
-The current trend is moving toward further limiting seller liability.
-Despite the rapid rise in popularity of R&W insurance in private M&A transactions, experience on the claim resolution process under those policies is limited.
-Consequently, it remains to be seen how effective R&W insurance is in practice as an effective substitute for direct recourse against the seller.
+Despite the rapid rise in popularity of R&W insurance in private M&A transactions, experience on the claim resolution process under those policies remains limited.